 A long-term relationship will go through many stages.
 Sometimes people stay in the honeymoon stage for ages, other times people get into the thick of chaos very early into their romantic partnership.
 The following article is a guide on how to not only navigate the ups and downs of your relationship but also strengthen it.
 If you're currently single, some of the information listed here can be used to improve your relationship with yourself.

 My name is Andrea, and I have written dating-related articles for over a decade.
 I regularly receive emails from people seeking advice on love and compatibility.
 In response to those emails, I put this article together to help people who want to resolve their relationship woes.
-I've included suggested reading material at the bottom of this page.
+Consider this an introduction to better navigating common couple problems.
+I've included suggested reading materials at the bottom of this page.

 When Relationships Get Rocky